jaredbwasserman/openfda-converter/README.md

     1. Could be some test(s) to verify the constants are correct
 13. Make sure to delete ALL intermediate files
 14. Need to account for the Excel hard limit on the number of rows
-15. The `DownloadCoordinator` should take in an `Endpoint` and derive the necessary information from it
-16. Lock the interface when it is downloading and processing
+15. Lock the interface when it is downloading and processing
-17. Open folder showing Excel files at the end
+16. Open folder showing Excel files at the end